10 Commandments of Getting Online Reviews for Your Business

 - Explain the importance of reviews.
 If you have a few customers that know and love you, explain what reviews mean to your business.
 It’s also a good idea to do this after you receive positive feedback.

-- Respond to all reviews – good or bad.
+- Respond to all posts – good or bad.
 It’s always good to say thank you for a positive review, and we’ve found that people will stop and think about leaving a negative review if they know the owner is reading the reviews.

 - Don’t offer incentives for reviews.
 Contests, prizes, coupons and other ways of soliciting reviews can create biased content, which is exactly what Google and Yelp are trying to prevent.

 - Don’t prohibit negative reviews.
 It used to be that many software programs allowed you to direct negative reviews away from posting on Google.
-This practice is now a no-no. Online reviews are supposed to be what your customers honestly think.
+This practice is now a no-no. Online sentiments are supposed to be what your customers honestly think.

 - Don’t solicit reviews in bulk.
 Google says this specifically.